South Florida Bulls: War on I-4

+The winner each year took possession of a large trophy shaped like an Interstate road sign, which will be displayed on their campus for the following year.
+One side of the trophy reads "Tampa" and features the USF logo while the other reads "Orlando" and features the UCF logo.
+The winner of the annual Thanksgiving weekend football clash received a similarly shaped "War On I-4" trophy.

 Rowdies Cup

 USF also has a men's soccer derby with the crosstown NCAA Division II member University of Tampa Spartans.
 The rivalry (known as the Mayor's Cup before 2005) is named after the original Tampa Bay Rowdies who were the first professional sports franchise in Tampa.
 The winner of the annual exhibition match receives the trophy the now defunct Rowdies won in Soccer Bowl '75.
 The Bulls lead the all-time series 26–11–3.

 The Bulls and Spartans also play occasional exhibition games in other sports, particularly baseball and men's basketball, but not on a regular basis like with men's soccer.

-Since beach volleyball is played at the National Collegiate level (meaning schools from Divisions I, II, and III all compete directly against each other), it is likely that USF and Tampa will be rivals in that sport once USF's team begins in 2025.

 Former rivals

 USF has had several rivals in the past that it no longer plays often.
-As members of the Sun Belt Conference from 1976–91 their main rivals were Jacksonville and South Alabama and they had a lesser rivalry with Charlotte which continued when both schools joined the Metro Conference in 1991 and Conference USA in 1995.
+As members of the Sun Belt Conference from 1976 to 1991 their main rivals were Jacksonville and South Alabama and they had a lesser rivalry with Charlotte which continued when both schools joined the Metro Conference in 1991 and Conference USA in 1995.
 During their time in the Big East, the Bulls had minor rivalries with Louisville, Cincinnati, and West Virginia.